Food Cost Formula: How to Calculate Food Cost Percentage

 Whether you're pricing a new menu item or figuring out why your margins shrunk last month, it all comes back to food cost formulas.
 This guide covers every calculation you need — from the basic percentage to actual-vs-theoretical variance — with real numbers from real kitchens.
 And when you're ready to run the math on your own dishes, the food cost calculator does it instantly.

+The food cost formula is (Cost of Goods Sold / Total Food Revenue) × 100, expressed as a percentage of revenue.
 Every food cost calculation starts here.
 This formula tells you what percentage of your revenue goes to ingredients over a given period (typically weekly or monthly).

 Formula